This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 La Pleureuse by Francois-Xavier and Claude Lalanne is an extraordinary sculpture.

-Albeit, the bright green foliage sprouting from the head blends beautifully with the surrounding area no matter what time of the year you visit.
+The bright green foliage sprouting from the head blends beautifully with the surrounding area no matter what time of the year you visit.

 Curved Space-Diamond Structure by Peter Pearce